10%

 While each country has its own educational system, most conform to the International Standard Classification of Education scale, which makes it possible to compare various countries’ educational systems to one another.
 A country’s education levels are usually broken down into three tiers: below upper secondary (preschool up to high school), upper secondary (high school), and tertiary (college/university onward).

 Below upper secondary education covers three phases on the International Standard Classification of Education scale, starting with preschool and ending around the time the student has undergone roughly 6-8 years of primary classroom instruction (sixth to eighth grade in the U.S. system).
-Upper secondary education comes next and introduces more subjects as well as courses that can prepare the student for vocational education or tertiary education.
+Upper secondary education comes next and introduces more subjects as well as courses that can prepare the student for vocational or tertiary education.
 Some degree of secondary education is compulsory in most countries.
-The path then splits, with some students entering the workforce and others moving on to vocational training (trade schools) or other tertiary (higher) education such as certificate programs, degree programs (Bachelor's, Master's, Doctorate).
+The path then splits, with some students entering the workforce and others moving on to vocational training (trade schools) or other tertiary (higher) education such as certificate and degree programs (Bachelor’s, Master’s, Doctorate).

 According to a 2017 UNESCO report, the number of students worldwide attending higher education institutions increased from 100 million in 2000 to 207 million in 2014.
 But which countries are the most educated?
-This is not as easy a question to answer as one might hope, because "most educated" is an imprecise term.
-For example, which would be considered more educated: A country in which 50% of the residents have completed secondary education and 25% have attained a tertiary degree, or one in which 100% of residents have completed secondary education but none have a tertiary degree?
+This is not as easy a question to answer as one might hope, because “most educated” is an imprecise term.
+For example, which would be considered more educated – a country in which 50% of the residents have completed secondary education and 25% have attained a tertiary degree or one in which 100% of residents have completed secondary education but none have a tertiary degree?

 Country | Tertiary Total 2022 |